yoonsikp/family.md/imm.md

 5. Haemophilus influenzae type B

 ## Live Vaccines
-Avoid giving live vaccines within 1 month of each other, during pregnancy, or to immunocompromised without a specialist.
-Autoimmune conditions are safe for live vaccines.
+Avoid adminstering live vaccines within 1 month of each other.
+Live vaccines are contraindicated if pregnant or immunocompromised (without specialist recommendation), or those on radiation therapy, cytotoxic drugs, biologics, or high-dose immunosuppression.

-MMR, varicella, rotavirus, influenza (intranasal), BCG, oral typhoid
+The live vacccines include: MMR, varicella, rotavirus, influenza (intranasal), BCG, oral typhoid